 Presented in this report is information to assist the Georgia State Employees Post-employment Health Benefit Fund in meeting the requirements of the Governmental Accounting Standards Board (GASB) Statement No. 74.
-The information is presented for the one-year period ending June 30, 2019.
+The information is presented for the one-year period ending June 30, 2020.
 These calculations have been made on a basis that is consistent with our understanding of these accounting standards.

-The annual actuarial valuation performed as of June 30, 2018 was used as the basis for much of the information presented as of June 30, 2019 in this report.
+The annual actuarial valuation performed as of June 30, 2019 was used as the basis for much of the information presented as of June 30, 2020 in this report.
 The valuation was based upon data furnished by the State pension retirement systems and the Georgia Department of Community Health staff, concerning active, inactive, and retired members along with pertinent claims data and financial information.
 This information was reviewed for completeness and internal consistency, but was not audited.
 The valuation results depend on the integrity of the data.
 If any of the information is inaccurate or incomplete our results may be different and our calculations may need to be revised.
-In the June 30, 2018 valuation, 442 active members out of over 51,000 total active members were missing information regarding entry age, so entry age was assumed to be equal to current age for valuation purposes.
+In the June 30, 2019 valuation, 568 active members out of over 50,000 total active members were missing information regarding entry age, so entry age was assumed to be equal to current age for valuation purposes.
+11 active members were missing information regarding gender, so gender was assumed to be female.